Skip to main content

 • A dedicated wishlist page at /pages/wishlist

-You don’t need to add anything to those templates yourself.
+You do not need to add anything to those templates yourself.
 Dawn’s app block slots already exist, and Magic Wishlist just plugs in.

 Customizing colors to match Dawn